How to Become a Solar Installer

 What is the job outlook for solar installers?

-The BLS projects 22% growth for solar PV installers through 2032, with 2,300 annual job openings.
-This is one of the fastest-growing occupations, driven by federal incentives, state mandates, and declining solar costs.
+The BLS projects strong growth for solar PV installers, making it one of the fastest-growing occupations.
+Growth is driven by federal incentives, state mandates, and declining solar costs.
+See the job outlook section above for current projections.

 How do I advance from installer to designer or manager?